 6 hour trail rides can also be arranged through Sun Peaks Stables in the spring through to the fall.

 Wildlife can often be seen (watch out for bears!), and the views of and from the water can be beautiful.
+One time when we were there, we were following a swimming branch which was very cool (beaver towing a branch for a nearby beaver dam.)

 The bike/snowshoe/nordic ski trails are quite well marked, and in summer months the driving route along the gravel road is easy to follow.
 Drive past the village on Creekside Way and turn right at the 'T' by the Kookaburra Lodge, onto Village Way.
 Soon after turn left up Sun Peaks Road, and follow along to the right where you will soon be on the gravel road.